sheindyfr/CoronAlerts/README.md

 # CoronAlerts

-### Algorithms system that help the police with the enforcement of the health ministry rules about COVID-19
+## Algorithms system that help the police with the enforcement of the health ministry rules about COVID-19

-* **Keep 2 meters distance** : Detecting distance between peoples.
+* **Keep 2 meters distance** : Detecting distance between people.

 * **Crowded more then *K* people** : Detecting illegal crowded.